yie1d/pydoll/docs/en/deep-dive/index.md

 4. **Citing sources** - Every claim backed by RFCs, documentation, or research
 5. **Progressive complexity** - Each section builds on previous knowledge

-## Commitment to Excellence
+## Documentation Standards

-This documentation represents **hundreds of hours** of research, testing, and validation:
+This documentation represents extensive research, testing, and validation:

-✅ Every protocol detail **verified against RFCs**
+- Every protocol detail verified against RFCs
-✅ Every fingerprinting technique **tested in production**
+- Every fingerprinting technique tested in production
-✅ Every code example **runs without modification**
+- Every code example runs without modification
-✅ Every claim **cited with authoritative sources**
+- Every claim cited with authoritative sources
-✅ Every diagram **generated from real system behavior**
+- Every diagram generated from real system behavior

-We don't guess.
-We don't copy-paste from StackOverflow.
-We **engineer**.
+Technical accuracy and practical applicability are prioritized throughout.

 ## Ethical Use

-With this knowledge comes **responsibility**:
+With this knowledge comes responsibility:

 !!! danger "Use Responsibly"
-    The techniques described here are **dual-use technology**—they can serve legitimate automation or malicious purposes.
-We trust you to:
+    The techniques described here can serve legitimate automation or malicious purposes.
+Responsible use includes:

-    ✅ Respect website terms of service and robots.txt
+    - Respecting website terms of service and robots.txt
-    ✅ Implement rate limiting and respectful crawling
+    - Implementing rate limiting and respectful crawling
-    ✅ Consider whether automation is truly necessary
+    - Considering whether automation is truly necessary
-    ✅ Consult legal counsel when uncertain
+    - Consulting legal counsel when uncertain
-    ✅ Be transparent about your automation when appropriate
+    - Being transparent about your automation when appropriate

+    Avoid using this knowledge for:
-    ❌ Don't use this for fraud, account abuse, or illegal activities
+    - Fraud, account abuse, or illegal activities
-    ❌ Don't overwhelm servers with aggressive scraping
+    - Overwhelming servers with aggressive scraping
-    ❌ Don't weaponize this knowledge without understanding consequences
+    - Harmful activities without understanding consequences

 For detailed guidance, see **[Legal & Ethical Considerations](./network/proxy-legal.md)**.